Ruba-Alharbi/Task3-Chatbot/README.md

 ---------------------
 This task is to create a chatbot by IBM Watson Assistant for the (Evaluation robot from Smart Methods company).
 ----
-We were given the freedom to choose topics to create a chatbot, not a requirement for an (Evaluation robot), so I chose to create a chatbot for simple web programming.
+We were given the freedom to choose topics to create a chatbot, not a requirement for an (Evaluation robot), so I chose to create a chatbot for simple customer service.
 I integrated the chatbot with the HTML page that contains Control panels from task 2.

 --------------------------------